+It seems that the more I travel, the more I realize to savor the journey as much as the destination.
 Same as life, really.
-We are so focussed on the end goal, that lot of times, we want to bypass all the struggle and hard work that goes along with it, and just move on to the end.
-Pinning all our happiness on the end product.
+We are so focused on the end goal, that lot of times, we want to bypass all the struggle and hard work that goes along with it, and just move on to the end.
+Pinning all our happiness to the end product.
 So much so that we never really enjoy the journey, do we?
-And, then we move on to the next one, like it was a mere stopover, and not the destination in itself.
-And, so it goes in a vortex of hopes and aspirations moving from one to the next never really stopping.
+And, then we move on to the next one like it was a mere stopover and not the destination in itself.
+And, so it goes into a vortex of hopes and aspirations moving from one to the next never really stopping.
 Perpetually looking for something bigger.
 Perpetually running.

-Undoubtedly, the drive from Shillong was a memorable one.
+Undoubtedly, the drive from Shillong to Cherrapunji was a memorable one.
 Dense patches of forests forever covered in a veil of mist, tall pine trees standing as sentinels to the way ahead, seemingly guiding to the righteous path, I craned my neck outside as much as I could to take it all in, breathing fresh unadulterated air as hair swayed with the winds in a life of its own.

 Alternating between drizzling and shining through the thicket of clouds, over sinuous curves passing right through the heart of hills, unending number of cascades just waiting to be found, I was busy part photographing and part contemplating the beauty of nature so pristine and bewitching.

 I stood on the viewing platform to a blanket of dense fog with zero visibility.
-Just when I started thinking that it might be futile, as if on cue, the fog started to clear unveiling a vast 180 degree expanse of green hills overlooking a gorgeous waterfall tumbling down to form a blissful turquoise green pool.
+Just when I started thinking that it might be futile — as if on cue, the fog started to clear unveiling a vast 180-degree expanse of green hills overlooking a gorgeous waterfall tumbling down to form a blissful turquoise green pool.
 One of those sights that leave you entranced!

 As the legend goes, a young mother called Likai lived in Rangjyrteh village upstream of the waterfalls.
 Ka( identifies the feminine gender in Khasi) Likai worked long hours as a single mother, leaving her infant daughter in the care of others.
-She then married a second time but her husband didn’t like all the special attention his newly wed wife was showering on the infant.
-This is when it took a ghastly turn.
+Subsequently, she re-married but her husband was envious of the affection his newly wed wife showered on her infant.

-Living Root bridges
+Living Root bridges in Cherrapunji

 Caving in Cherrapunji

-My last caving experience was short and inconsequential.while trekking three years ago, having to crawl through bat shit almost at the entrance of a cave that also spawned a new sense of claustrophia, I almost instantly gave up.
-So, I was determined to make this one count.
+My last caving experience was short and inconsequential.
+While trekking three years ago, having to crawl through bat muck almost at the entrance of a cave(that also spawned a new sense of claustrophobia), I almost instantly gave up.
+Thus, I was determined to make this one count.